codio-c5/C5-Development/.guides/content/Hash-Functions-c690.md

 ### Are hash functions as familiar to you as the back of your hand?
+Hash functions help solve the issue of integrity by creating an efficient way to ensure a message has not been tampered with.

 Before you get started, give these questions a go.
 They overview critical concepts you'll master in this lesson.

 ==need more items.==